-- SB 83 (PN 61) Fire Education Training Pilot: amended and approved.
-Amends the PublicSchool Code, in terms and courses of study, establishing the Secondary Education Fire Training Pilot Program to provide high school students with instruction through a partnership between institutions of higher education and school districts or area career and technical schools, or both, to increase the number of individuals capable of becoming volunteer firefighters.
+SB 83 - (PN 61) Fire Education Training Pilot; amended and approved.
+Amends the Public School Code, in terms and courses of study, establishing the Secondary Education Fire Training Pilot Program to provide high school students with instruction through a partnership between institutions of higher education and school districts or area career and technical schools, or both, to increase the number of individuals capable of becoming volunteer firefighters.
 Provides for the responsibilities of the state fire commissioner and requirements on selected institutions of higher education related to the pilot program.
 Establishes a non-lapsing account within the state treasury as the Fire Training fund and provides \$150,000 for each selected institution offering the pilot program.

 Provides that the Legislative Budget and Finance Committee shall conduct a survey of volunteer fire companies in the municipalities surrounding the school districts and area career and technical schools that participate in the pilot program to determine whether the pilot program is increasing the number of volunteer firefighters and any additional recommendations.
 Effective immediately. - The bill was unanimously reported as amended.

 A00476 by Brooks, strikes out 2021 as mentioned in the bill and inserts 2022.
 The amendment was unanimously adopted.

-The amendment was unanimously adopted.
-First and Second Consideration in the Senate; Referred to Senate Appropriation Committee. - ii.
-SB 224 Bartolotta, Camera (PN 194) Amends the Public School Code, in certification of teachers, repealing certificates issued by other states and providing for out of state applicants for certifications.
+First and Second Consideration in the Senate; Rereferred to Senate Appropriations Committee

+SB 224 Bartolotta, Camera - (PN 194) Amends the Public School Code, in certification of teachers, repealing certificates issued by other states and providing for out of state applicants for certifications.
 Provides that candidates from other states seeking Pennsylvania certification must hold a valid and current instructional certification issued by another state or hold a valid certificate issued by the National Board for Professional Teaching Standards.
-Effective in 60 days.
-The bill was unanimously reported as committed.
-First Consideration in the Senate.
+Effective in 60 days. - The bill was unanimously reported as committed.